borjagreguero/climada_coastal_hazards_module/README.md

 Other functions help to plot and save figures, help with different operations and add capabilities that can be used outside climada.
 Some examples follow:
 - save figures in different formats and resolutions
 - calculate long term trends
 - accumulated cyclone energy calculation
-- self organizing maps toolbox and examples (requires installing aux_modules)
+- self organizing maps toolbox and examples (requires installing aux_modules, not yet available)
-- save matlab data from ascii format to raster (requires installing aux_modules)
+- save matlab data from ascii format to raster (requires installing aux_modules, not yet available)
-- other wave climate tools for multivariate climate analysis (requires installing aux_modules)
+- other wave climate tools for multivariate climate analysis (requires installing aux_modules, not yet available)

 # Data for the module
 The module includes the require data to calculate waves and surges from cyclones, as well as sea level rise estimates.
 However, for astronomical tides and elevation data, consult the document 'README_to_download_data.md' to see how to download and save data in a

 # How to use

 ## A. Hazard Simulation